 Patients take medication to treat conditions and become better.
 Unfortunately, those drugs are not always safe, as has been found with Onglyza.

 Onglyza is a drug available by prescription only.
 It is intended to help adults suffering from type 2 diabetes.
 Unfortunately, the drug has been linked to pancreatic cancer, inflammation of the pancreas, joint pain, and heart failure.
 Many people that have taken the drug have already become harmed.
-If you or a loved one has been injured by Onglyza, you should contact a product liability lawyer that can help you claim the damages you deserve.
+If you or a loved one has been injured by Onglyza, you should contact a Boca Raton product liability lawyer who can help you claim the damages you deserve.

 What is Onglyza?

 Onglyza is a prescription medication that helps lower the blood sugar levels in people with type 2 diabetes.
 It does this by releasing insulin, and it also prevents the liver from manufacturing too much glucose and slows the rate at which the blood absorbs sugar.
 Onglyza is a relatively new prescription medication and is part of a group of newer medications for diabetes known as incretin-based therapies.

 Like all drugs, Onglyza can produce some minor allergic reactions and does have some side effects.
 However, the FDA has released some warnings that are far more severe.
 Some of those warnings include the risk of:

 - Pancreatic cancer: In 2013, the FDA released findings that Onglyza could potentially increase the risk of pancreatic cancer in patients that used Onglyza or other incretin-based therapies.

 - Thyroid cancer: In 2011, the FDA found that Victoza, a drug very similar to Onglyza and used for the same purpose, was found to increase a patient’s risk of thyroid cancer.

 - Pancreatitis: The FDA also found in 2013 that patients that take Onglyza are at greater risk of developing pancreatitis, or inflammation of the pancreas.